-Ruth Bader Ginsburg on Kaepernick protests: 'I think it's dumb and disrespectful'
+Ginsburg on Kaepernick protests: 'I think it's dumb and disrespectful'

 Story highlights

-- Justice Ruth Bader Ginsburg said she disagrees with the protests of Colin Kaepernick during the national anthem, but wouldn't 'lock a person up' for them
+- Justice Ruth Bader Ginsburg said she disagrees with the protests of Colin Kaepernick

+- But she said she wouldn't "lock a person up for doing it"

 Washington (CNN)Justice Ruth Bader Ginsburg, never shy to weigh in on the controversies of the day, said she thinks "it's really dumb" for San Francisco 49ers quarterback Colin Kaepernick and others to refuse to stand for the national anthem.